buzzgreyday/pypergraph/docs/source/account/account.network.rst

 Network
 =======

-This section documents how to switch network and connect to Metagraphs
+This section documents how to switch network and connect to Metagraphs.

 -----